nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## Introduction
+With a never-ending stream of deadlines and tasks, it's easy to be overwhelmed without an effective task management system.
+Traditional task manager require you to interact with them through a graphical user interface, which is too slow for users like you. <i>Tusk</i> implements a new paradigm of task management.

-With many deadlines and tasks streaming in, you can be easily overwhelmed if you are not able to keep track of them effectively.
-While traditional task managers require you to interact through a graphical user interface, our task manager allows you to manage your tasks quickly through keyboard commands.
+While traditional task managers require you to interact through a graphical user interface, <i> Tusk </i> allows you to manage your tasks quickly through keyboard commands.

-With our task manager, you can add, delete and edit tasks without a fuss.
-Through the usage of shortcuts, you will be able to enter your desired commands quickly.
-Best of all, it works with Google Calendar so any changes that you have made on either platform will be synchronized.
+With <i>Tusk</i>, you can add, delete and edit tasks without a fuss.
+Through shortcuts that you define, you can create custom commands that make <i> Tusk </i> entirely yours over time.
 Managing tasks has never been such a breeze.

+Get started with <i>Tusk</i> now!

 <br>
 ## Quick Start